PeterCamilleri/CX16/docs/proc_grammar.md

 # The Proc Language Grammar

-This document contains the extended BNF grammar for the _proc_ programming language.
+This document contains the extended Backus–Naur form (BNF) grammar for the _proc_ programming language.
 The goals of this language are to be an easy to understand, easy to compile, simplified language loosely based on Pascal, but incorporating some of the linguistic memes that have arisen in the last 40 years.

 ## Notation guide: